yushundong/PyGDebias/README.md

 ## 1. Citation

-Our survey paper "Fairness in Graph Mining: A Survey" has been released on arxiv [\[PDF\]](http://yushundong.github.io/files/fairness_survey.pdf).
+Our survey paper "Fairness in Graph Mining: A Survey" has been accepted by TKDE and released on arxiv [\[PDF\]](http://yushundong.github.io/files/fairness_survey.pdf).
 If you find *PyGDebias* helpful, we would appreciate citations to the following paper:

 ```
 @article{dong2023fairness,